ACoAs being ‘RIGHT’ (Part 2)

 This attitude makes no sense at all.
 Even identical twins are different in some fundamental ways.
 One person is not automatically better or more correct than another – just different.
 (See “Symbiosis & ACoAs #3“)

-Addicted to being right (aBR)
+UNHEALTHY (severe) Addicted to being right (aBR)

 A Closed System – The state of a person or thing being isolated from its surrounding environment.

-ONE: This applies to anyone so rigid in their opinions that they can’t let in anything which differs from their own determined ‘correctness’
+a : Any one person so rigid in their opinions that they can’t let in anything which differs from their own determined ‘correctness’

-GROUPS: (family, academia, church… )
+● GROUPS: (family, academia, church… )

-Such groups discourage change, differences, disrupting the status quo, equality, independence, objecting, questioning, or taking a stand.
+Groups who assert they have the only right answer – discourage change, differences, disrupting the status quo, equality, independence, objecting, questioning, or taking a stand.

 🔒 At the extreme ‘right’ we find the ‘Right-ists’.

-RIGHT-ists are in a world of their own, extremely self-absorbed & arrogant – which makes most others frustrated & angry when having to deal with them.
-To them, the accuracy or importance of whatever point they’re pushing is not as relevant as their need to be agreed with.
-Their rigid thinking is used in a power struggle to bring everyone else to their knees – psychologically, mentally & emotionally.
+RIGHT-ists are in a world of their own, extremely self-absorbed & arrogant – The accuracy or importance of whatever point they’re pushing is not as relevant as their need to be agreed with.

-NOTE: Some right-ists camouflage their compulsion by seeming concerned for others’ well-being, sounding reasonable or just giving ‘helpful’ suggestions.
+NOTE: Some right-ists camouflage their compulsion by seeming concerned for others’ welfare, sounding reasonable or just giving ‘helpful’ suggestions.
 But all the while they’re trying to control their environment – to make it conform to their world-view.

-One hint: they consistently make suggestions, give advice & offer help – unsolicited & often unwanted by others.
 DO NOT be taken in by the presentation.
 If your own opinions & needs are often or always ignored or over-ruled – you’re dealing with a sneak-narcissist.

 • need the world to revolve around them

-• can’t imagine that other people actually have different needs & opinions from their own (NPD = “Put a sweater on, I’m cold”)
+• can’t imagine that other people actually have different needs & opinions from their own (NPD mother = “Put a sweater on, I’m cold”)

 NEXT: Being Right (Part 3a)